womenintechcaribbean/womenintechcaribbean.github.io/README.md

 ### :sparkles: Step 4

-Upon completion, push the code to your feature branch and create a pull request against the main branch.
+Upon completion, commit the changes to your local feature branch, push the code to your remote feature branch and then, create a pull request against the main branch.
 The title of the pull request should be "Submission for firstName lastName".

 ### :sparkles: Step 5